antihorsey/ctf-writeups/sunshine-2018/WorkshopHelper/README.md

     ```

 1. Parse the header at the top to determine which div has the puzzle
 to answer.
-Puppeteer has a `$` method similar to jQuery's `$` method
-and the more modern `document.querySelector` that allows us to select
-the div.
 Once we have a handle to the div we can get a handle to its
 `innerText` property then get its `jsonValue` to transfer the data
 from the browser to our running Node script.
 The header is always of
 the form "with a(n) {id|name|class} of {nnnnn}" so we can use a regex